yasirkula/UnityRuntimeInspector/README.md

 public void DeleteAllPseudoScenes();
 ```

+#### D.1.1.
+PseudoSceneSourceTransform
+This helper component allows you to add an object's children to a pseudo-scene in the hierarchy.
+When a child is added to or removed from the object, this component refreshes the pseudo-scene automatically.
+If **HideOnDisable** is enabled, the object's children are removed from the pseudo-scene when the object is disabled.

 ### D.2.
 DRAGGED REFERENCE ITEMS
 In section **C.2**, it is mentioned that you can drag&drop objects from the hierarchy to the variables in the inspector to assign these objects to those variables.
 However, you are not limited with just hierarchy.
 There are two helper components that you can use to create dragged reference items for other objects: